"Shepherd God’s flock among you, not overseeing out of compulsion but willingly, as God would have you."

 David serves Liberty Baptist Church as a Staff Pastor.

 David came to know the Lord as a child through the testimony and heritage of faithful parents.
 He understood the power of Christ to save, which birthed in him passions to make the name of Jesus known and to glorify God with music.
 Shortly after his graduation from high school, David was grieved by the emphasis he saw in the American church on ‘doing’ the right things and the absence of gospel-centered teaching he heard from the pulpit and in worship.
 He felt the responsibility under God to serve the church by attempting to recover the centrality of the Gospel in the life of the church.

 Outside of his ministry in the church, David enjoys spending time with his wife, Margaret, and their three children, Katie, Jack, and Seamus.
 As a self-proclaimed dork, David enjoys hobbies such as cartography (he is currently hand-drawing a map of Italy from the mid-Renaissance period), reading, and writing short stories for his children.
-David is also pursuing a bachelor’s degree in Biblical Studies from Midwestern College.
+David is also pursuing a bachelor’s degree in Biblical Studies from Spurgeon College.
 If you want to get to know David better, engage him in a conversation about fountain pens, or connect with him through one of the methods below his picture.

 Sam serves Liberty Baptist Church as a Lay Pastor.